timmcca-be/Generic-Blog/README.md

 hot reloading.

 By default, the server will launch on localhost:8080.
 All routes are documented and can be tested at http://localhost:8080/api/v1/docs.
+On the production server, the user interface runs on port 8080; on the development server, it runs on port 3000 and can be accessed at http://localhost:3000.

 The main OpenAPI configuration file is `server/api-v1/api-doc.yml`.
 Individual routes are defined in their respective JavaScript files under `server/api-v1`.